Gravitational Causality and the Self-Stress of Photons: Causality

 \subsection{Bulk Causality}

-Let's turn now to another notion of causality which stems from the local picture of a lightcone as defined by gravitons traveling through the interior of spacetime.
-The idea is to race against gravitons through a spacetime perturbed by some spectator field.
+Let's turn now to another notion of causality which stems from the idea to race against gravitons through a spacetime perturbed by some spectator field.
 The bulk {(or local)} causality condition is the statement that any massless particle would lose the race to the graviton by an amount that is resolvable and calculable within the range of validity of the theory.
 That is, sending a massless particle and a graviton with the same energy simultaneously through the bulk of a weakly perturbed spacetime, a detector at future null infinity would always record the graviton first and then the other particle.

 Sending photons for definiteness, bulk causality implies